 - Shaping Rocks and Building The Temple

-In the period when Göbeklitepe was built, humans were sustaining in small groups, they collect plants and hunts animals.
-Moving from Rocky regions, large columns and heavy stones to Göbeklitepe 2 kilometers without handbarrows and beast of burden.
+In the period when Göbeklitepe was built, the humans were living in small groups, they were collecting plants and hunted animals.
+It is not believable that these people had moved these shaped stones from the Rocky region with large columns and heavy stones to Göbeklitepe 2 kilometers without handbarrows and beasts of burden.

 - From Pictures on Cave Walls to Relief Animal Figures